Master of Applied Statistics Program Co-chairs:

 Prior to working at Penn State, Dr. Simon was a statistician at Auke Bay Research Laboratories in Auke Bay, Alaska, and a visiting summer statistician at Rohm and Haas Research Laboratories in Spring House, Pennsylvania.

-Dr. Aleksandra Slavković's past and current research interests include usability evaluation methods, human performance in virtual environments, statistical data mining, application of statistics to social sciences, algebraic statistics, and statistical approaches to confidentiality and data disclosure.
+Dr. Aleksandra Slavković is Co-chair of the Applied Statistics program and her past and current research interests include usability evaluation methods, human performance in virtual environments, statistical data mining, application of statistics to social sciences, algebraic statistics, and statistical approaches to confidentiality and data disclosure.
 Her Ph.D. dissertation work focuses on statistical methodologies for disclosure limitation and data confidentiality, and presents new theoretical links between disclosure limitation, statistical theory, and computational algebraic geometry.
 It is a unique and interesting integration of diverse results from conditional specification of joint distribution, graphical models, disclosure limitation, and algebraic statistics.

 Dr. Slavković served as a consultant to the National Academy of Sciences/National Research Council Committee to Review the Scientific Evidence on the Polygraph in 2001 and part of 2002.
 In 2003 she received an honorable mention for the best student paper from the Committee on Statisticians in Defense and National Security of the American Statistical Association.